jackysatpal/5-day-forecast/README.md

-# 5-day-forecast
+#### 5-day-forecast

-### A single page application to forecast 5 days weather information.
+Forecast application created in React and Redux.
-### Created in React and Redux.
+For weather api, used OpenWeatherMap